 Savior God Scientist Allah is the name of a 16-month old infant who died after falling from a seventh story window on April 20, 2006.

 Screaming Lord Sutch, born David Edward Sutch, leader of the Official Monster Raving Loony Party.

-States Rights Gist, born on 3 September 1831 in South Carolina.
+States Rights Gist, born on September 3, 1831, in South Carolina.
 Confederate brigadier general during the American Civil War.
 His father, Nathaniel Gist, believed that U.S. states should have the right to nullify federal laws they deemed unconstitutional.
-(Sources: Me, Wikipedia)
+(More on States Rights.)

 Trout Fishing in America.
 In April 1994, a Santa Barbara teenager named Peter Eastman Jr. legally changed his name to “Trout Fishing in America” after Richard Brautigan’s novella of the same name.

-Vista Avalon Simser, born on 18 May 2007 in Calgary, Alberta, Canada.
+Vista Avalon Simser, born on May 18, 2007, in Calgary, Alberta, Canada.
 Named after the Windows Vista operating system.
-(Source: Me)
+(More on Vista.)

 World B. Free.
 Retired NBA basketball player.
 His given name was Lloyd B. Free, and later changed his name back to his given name.

 Wu Suowei (Chinese: ???), son of Chinese TV host Yang Lan and her husband Wu Zheng, sounds identical to Chinese expression for doesn’t matter or whatever.